terenctbrobots/dungeon/README.md

 This is a random dungeon generator built around the LOVE2D framework.
 There are no other dependencies.

 The current system generates a series of connected rooms given a width,height and target number of rooms.
 It does so by:
-1) Doing a BSP inspired subdivision until the required number of container which translate in to rooms are reached
+1) Doing a BSP inspired subdivision until the required number of bound which translate in to rooms are reached
-2) Create random sized rooms in the containers
+2) Create random sized rooms in the bounds
 3) Does a delauney triangulation to find all possible connection(edges)  to each room center
 4) Does a Minimum Spanning Tree(MST) to determine which edges are needed to connect all rooms
 5) Connects each room up using a simple L method so that corridors are angular (There is an alternate A*Star pathfinding routine but it is slow and generates curvy corridors)